nicknisi/vim-workshop/README.md

 # Vim workshop

+## Warning: Outdated Repository

-**Note:** This workshop is a bit dated, and as such, the instructions might not work as expected.
+This workshop is a bit dated, and as such, the instructions might not work as expected.
 For a modern look at a vim installation, check out my [dotfiles](https://github.com/nicknisi/dotfiles).
-This repository may be archived soon.

 This repo contains the slides for my vim talk.
 Additionally, I have provided a starter vimrc and tmux.conf.
 These may be a good starting point for someone getting into vim and tmux.